 Skip to main content

-How to get to Conwy Castle by Bus or Train?
+How to get to Conwy Castle by bus or train?

-Directions to Conwy Castle with public transportation
+Directions to Conwy Castle station with public transport

 The following transport lines have routes that pass near Conwy Castle

-Click on the Bus route to see step by step directions with maps, line arrival times and updated time schedules.
+Click on the bus route to see step by step directions with maps, line arrival times and updated time schedules.

-Click on the Train route to see step by step directions with maps, line arrival times and updated time schedules.
+Click on the train route to see step by step directions with maps, line arrival times and updated time schedules.

-Bus stations near Conwy Castle
+Bus stops near Conwy Castle

-• Castle Square Stop R, Conwy,3 min walk,
+• Castle Square Stop R, Conwy, 3 min walk,

-• Conwy,6 min walk,
+• Conwy, 6 min walk,

-{{TRANSIT_TYPE}#Capitalized} routes to Conwy Castle
+Bus lines to Conwy Castle station

-• TRANSPORT FOR WALES,Birmingham New Street,
+• TRANSPORT FOR WALES, Birmingham New Street,

 Questions & Answers